 We’ve always played a lot of board games in our household.
 And heading into this winter, I’m pretty certain we’ll be playing a lot of classic board games.
-It is a stay-at-home pandemic after all.

 While we are huge fans of strategic games, we also really enjoy classic board games.
 Here are a few reasons to dust off your copy of Clue or Candyland.